epigenelabs/pyComBat/README.md

 ## References

-[1] Behdenna A, Haziza J, Azencot CA and Nordor A. 2020. pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods. bioRxiv doi: 10.1101/2020.03.17.995431
+[1] Behdenna A, Haziza J, Azencot CA and Nordor A. (2020) pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods. bioRxiv doi: 10.1101/2020.03.17.995431

-[2] Johnson,W.E. et al. (2007) Adjusting batch effects in microarray expression data using empirical Bayes methods.
+[2] Johnson W E, et al. (2007) Adjusting batch effects in microarray expression data using empirical Bayes methods.
 Biostatistics, 8, 118–127